PracticingDeveloper/practicingruby.com/_posts/2012-04-10-tdd-costs-and-benefits.md

 categories: articles
 author: Gregory Brown
 permalink: articles/tdd-costs-and-benefits
+summary: Think through how to evaluate the impact of test-driven development on your work.
+issue_number: '4.1'
 ---

 Over the last several years, Ruby programmers have gained a reputation of being